ruuds/composer-remove-paths/README.md

-# Composer preserve paths
+# Composer remove paths

-Composer plugin to remove paths (files and/or directories) while installing or updating packages.
+This Composer plugin allows you to remove paths (files and/or directories) while installing or updating packages, so you can remove unwanted files from your project, eg. before deploying to production.

 ## Installation

-Simply install the plugin with composer: `composer require ruuds/composer-preserve-paths`
+Simply install the plugin with composer: `composer require ruuds/composer-remove-paths`

 ## Configuration